dialoguemd/covid-19/src/regions/ca/info/ca-on/reporting.md

 **If you start to feel symptoms of COVID-19**

-If you begin to feel symptoms of COVID-19, you should:

-- go to a [COVID-19 assessment centre](https://covid-19.ontario.ca/covid-19-assessment-centres) to get tested
-- stay home and self-isolate unless you are going to to the assessment centre
-- tell people you were in close physical contact with in the 48 hours before your symptoms began to monitor their health and to self-isolate
+As of Tuesday, October 6, you will need an appointment to get a test at all assessment centres and select pharmacies.
+Contact the assessment centre or pharmacy to book your test here: https://covid-19.ontario.ca/assessment-centre-locations/.

 Only call 911 if it is an emergency.